raspy135/Qun-synthesizer/README.md

 	* AUX is connected to a lot of modules for CV control, so you can use AUX to control tune/width/LFO and others.
 However, the LINE in has capacitor in the path, it means the signal is AC.
 Using it as LFO should work, probably down to 2 to 5Hz.
 But DC signal (e.g. hold the same voltage 5 seconds) might not work.

 * MIDI is flooding when I connect MIDI out to DAW.
-	* Probably MIDI forwarding is ON.
+	* MIDI forwarding is probably ON.

 * No volume?
 	* VCF Volume works for most of purpose.
 However in order to utilize clipping(overdrive) logic, attenuate volume at other equipments is recommended.